ASX Compliance Education and Research Program

-The ASX Education and Research Program (ERP) was established by the ASX Compliance board in 2007 as a measure to manage perceived conflicts that might arise if penalties imposed on market participants by ASX as market supervisor were applied to its own benefit.
-Since then, surplus monies arising from the penalties imposed by the ASX Disciplinary Tribunal, net of certain expenses incurred by ASX in bringing matters before the Disciplinary Tribunal, have been set aside and applied to the ERP.
-Monies in the ERP have been used to fund various education and research activities, including the cost of conducting training courses for participants on supervisory matters.
+The ASX Compliance Education and Research Program (ERP) was established by ASX in 2007 as a measure to manage perceived conflicts that might arise if penalties imposed on participants by ASX for breaching ASX's operating rules were applied to ASX's own benefit.
+Since then, surplus monies arising from the penalties imposed on participants by ASX, net of external expenses, have been set aside and applied to the ERP.
+Monies in the ERP have been used to fund various compliance education and research activities, including the cost of conducting training or education events for participants and other stakeholders on compliance matters.

 Terms of reference

 The terms of reference for the ERP are to undertake activities in the interests of ASX's stakeholders which:

 - raise awareness of, and facilitate or promote compliance with, ASX's rules, procedures and related guidance;

 - educate stakeholder on trends and issues in compliance;

 - contribute to a better compliance culture within ASX’s stakeholder groups; or

 - promote trust and confidence in ASX’s markets and clearing and settlement facilities.